jlstiles/CATEvarianceJCI/README.md

               "is both more biased and more variant.", "\nTMLE SL1 uses a non-overfitting SuperLearner and covers near nominally at ", 100*round(coverage[3],3), "%\n",
-              "CV-TMLE SL2 does not require the donsker condition lowest MSE, no skewing and", "\ncovers at ", 100*round(coverage[1],3),"%. despite use of overfitting SL2.")
+              "CV-TMLE SL2 does not require the donsker condition, has lowest MSE, no skewing and", "\ncovers at ", 100*round(coverage[1],3),"%. despite use of overfitting SL2.")

 ggover=ggdraw(add_sub(ggover,capt, x= 0, y = 0.5, hjust = 0, vjust = 0.5,